-[2] Offeror's past performance and references: 2 pg. limit (not including samples of previous work, which may be attachments); possible points 20
+[2] Offeror's past performance and references: 5 pg. limit (not including samples of previous work, which may be attachments); possible points 30

 The proposal must provide a detailed account of the Offeror's record in implementing similar activities to those outlined in the tasks and activities.
-This should include sufficient information to demonstrate the Offeror's performance for the above tasks and activities and include how the overall approach, including problem solving, is based on extensive prior experience in conducting regulatory review studies and recommendations for reform.
+This should include sufficient information to demonstrate the Offeror's performance for the above tasks and activities and include how the overall approach, including prior experience on carrying out research on access to finance.